Mohammadreza-Tatlari/Document-Collection/Ansible-Docs/Ansible.md

 ### Writing Playbook
-in ansible, palybooks are written in `.yaml` format. in this section we are going to write a simple playbook that will install apache2 packages on all hosts.
+in ansible, playbooks are written in `.yaml` format. in this section we are going to write a simple playbook that will install apache2 packages on all hosts.

 1. `vim apache2_installer.yaml`: